 Eatin’ Alive lives up to its billing with 100% raw, vegan and gluten-free fare.
 Look for this small but mighty eatery at Portland’s flagship farmers’ market on Saturdays, peddling creative farm-fresh lunch fare to the omnivorous masses.
 Chomp into a barbecued beet burger wrapped in a collard roll with cashew goat cheese and crispy onions, with a “razzle dazzle” raspberry brownie for guilt-free dessert.
 If you miss market day, never fear: Eatin Alive’s grab-and-go falafel wraps and zucchini noodles are waiting at Kure and New Seasons Market locations seven days a week.

 Still hungry for heat-free eats?
-Plenty of other local plant-based restaurants offer raw entrées, from almond-butter pad Thai at Prasad to mushroom fajitas at Proper Eats.
+Plenty of other local plant-based restaurants offer raw entrées, like almond-butter pad Thai at Prasad.
 Just another indication that Portland’s food scene has never been more lively.